Event Script Syntax

 the incoming event.

 The configuration file contains a list of task entries where each task is defined by "input", "process", "output" and "execution" type.
-In the above example, the execution type is "end", meaning that it is the end of a transaction and its result set can be sent to the user.
+In the above example, the execution type is "end", meaning that it is the end of a transaction and its result set will be delivered to the user.

 Underlying Event System